In Through the Out Door: Side two

-"Carouselambra" is a ten-minute track, dominated by Jones' keyboards and covering a variety of musical styles.
+"Carouselambra," more than 10 minutes long, is dominated by Jones' keyboards and covers a variety of musical styles.
 Page played his Gibson EDS-1275 double neck guitar, which was normally only used for live performances.
 The group had intended to play the song live for a planned North American tour, which was cancelled after Bonham's death.

 "All My Love" is an unconventional love song composed by Plant and Jones when they were the first to arrive at the studio.
 It was written in honour of Plant's son Karac, who died while Led Zeppelin were on their 1977 North American Tour.
 Jones played a classically inspired synthesiser solo in the middle of the track.

 "I'm Gonna Crawl" is a relaxed blues track.
 Plant arranged the track to be in the style of mid-1960s soul music such as that of Wilson Pickett and Otis Redding.
 Jones contributed a string synthesiser arrangement.